 In C double’s exact precision depends on the implementation.
-Most compilers today use the IEEE-754 standard.
-To represent the numbers they use 64 bits as follows:
+Most compilers today use the IEEE-754 standard(even though most compilers do not conform to the 2019 active revision, but instead to the superseded standards from 2008 and 1985).
+To represent the numbers the compilers use 64 bits as follows:

 It can keep up to about 16 digits before the variable is overflowed.
 For instance we can keep the pi number with a precision of 15 digits after the decimal point:

 double pi = 3.141592653589793;

 If we try to keep too much data in a variable, information will be lost.
 The information will be lost right to left: